Leviathan321/opensbt-core/README.md

 ### 4. Defining the experiment

-Consider: Step 2 and 3 is only required when using the console for experiment execution.
+**Consider: Step 2 and 3 is only required when using the console for experiment execution/modification.**

 To define an experiment we do the following: